-At the graduate level the degrees of Doctor of Philosophy, Master of Arts, Master of Cognitive Science and Master of Music are offered.
+At the graduate level the degrees of Doctor of Philosophy, Master of Arts, Master of Cognitive Science, Master of Music and Master of Science and Society are offered.

 The Faculty of Arts offers two kinds of graduate work leading to the award of the degree of Master of Arts: the MA at Honours level, which is primarily awarded for a written thesis, is intended chiefly for graduates engaged in research; while the MA at Pass level, in which there is more emphasis upon course work and formal instruction, is intended for graduates who wish to expand and extend their undergraduate knowledge by further intensive training with less emphasis upon original research work.